 The issue of short attention spans is not new: In the 14th-century Italian painting of a lecture shown above, you can see one student with his head on his arm, either bored or asleep.

 And we have also known for a long time that breaking up classes into different types of activity – group work, presentation, pair work, individual reflection – aids attention and keeps students intellectually engaged.

 While we talk about active learning a lot on campus, we don't often discuss the process – the nuts and bolts of how we put it into practice.
 In this hands-on session, you will get to experiment with active learning strategies both as an instructor and as a participant.
 Whether this is new to you or is simply a refresher, you will come away with a handful of techniques and activities that you can adapt for your own courses to vary the pace and keep your students’ attention.

 Mon, Nov 17 | 12:30–1:50 | Casey 517 | Lunch providedNCFDD facilitator: Kerry Ann RockquemoreSU hosts: Jacquelyn Miller & David Green

 The ivory tower of higher education is no longer the idyll of endless time for thought and learning – if ever it was.
 As with any workplace, it can provoke anxiety and tension on many fronts.

 By mid-November, many of us may feel stressed.
 Others feel devastated when their articles and/or grant proposals are rejected.
 And sometimes the pressure of work, in particular of publishing (on top of our teaching and service commitments), can make us sick.
-Just think how many of your friends in academic around the country fall ill over the break and only recover in time to teach their next course.
+Just think how many of your friends in academia around the country fall ill over the break and only recover in time to teach their next course.

 If any of this sounds familiar and you have difficulty managing the negative energy and rejection in the academic environment, please join us to learn: